axilis/jsschool-2017/1. JavaScript Basics/README.md

 All JavaScript examples are in examples folder.

-Exercise solutions from `jsschool_basicsjs` presentation are available in solutions folder.
+Exercise solutions from `jsschool_basicsjs` presentation (coming soon) are available in solutions folder.

 Homework assignment is available at [homeWork/attendance.js](./homeWork/attendance.js).